prettier/plugin-ruby/README.md

 This is a work in progress plugin for prettier that supports the Ruby programming language.
 Under the hood it uses the [`ripperjs`](https://github.com/kddeisz/ripperjs) package (which in turn uses Ruby's own `ripper` library) which allows this package to maintain parity with the existing Ruby parser.

+## Getting started

+Install the dependencies by running `yarn` in the root of the repository.
+You can then pretty print a ruby source file by running `yarn print [PATH]`.

 ## Status

 There are a lot of node types to support still, as well as tests to write for each.
 Below is the list of types and their current status.